 There has been a lot of discussion in the media and between lawyers about the birth control device, Paragard.
-The Paragard device is allegedly causing many women injuries upon removal resulting in serious permanent injuries.
+The Paragard IUD is allegedly causing many women injuries upon removal resulting in serious permanent injuries.
 Because of this, many lawsuits have been filed against the manufacturers, Cooper Surgical and Teva Pharmaceuticals, for the alleged injuries.

 What is Paragard?

 Paragard is a long intrauterine contraceptive device (IUD) used by women to prevent pregnancy.
 It is the only IUD on the market that is hormone-free and it claims it prevents pregnancy up to ten years.
 It is a T-shaped device made primarily of plastic and copper that is placed into a woman’s uterus during an office visit.